 Most São Miguel restaurants are in Ponta Delgada, which is why we suggest staying at least a couple days in Ponta Delgada unless you really want to get away from people.
 But if you’re out for a hike or hot spring visit, or you take our suggestion and stay a night in Furnas, read on for restaurant recommendations across São Miguel Island, in addition to the best Ponta Delgada restaurants.
 Also get a list of tips for each meal (like most Ponta Delgada restaurants are closed on Sundays) and must try dishes at the end of this guide.

-If you want to see reviews of all the restaurants (including photos!) and to see all the restaurants on a Google Map, then click here.
-You’ll be able to view the Google Map on your desktop while planning your trip or use on your smartphone when you’re in São Miguel!
-Or check out the Travel Honey São Miguel itinerary for a day-by-day guide.
+If you want to see reviews of all the restaurants and to see all the restaurants on a Google Map, then click here.
+Or check out the Travel Honey São Miguel itinerary for a day-by-day guide or if you don’t have time for trip research or just want to make sure you get the ultimate insiders experience, then check out Travel Honey Trips to discover the Azores!

 Ponta Delgada is the largest city in the Azores and home to the majority of the restaurants on São Miguel Island.
 Although there are a few high rise hotels and apartment buildings, most of Ponta Delgada’s streets are lined with charming, historic 2-3 floor buildings.
 You’ll also find the most variety and innovation at Ponta Delgada restaurants, so if you want to try different culinary styles, save your traditional Portuguese meals for when you eat outside Ponta Delgada.